openharmony/docs/en/application-dev/reference/apis/js-apis-photoAccessHelper.md

 getExif(): Promise&lt;string&gt;

 Obtains a JSON string consisting of the EXIF tags of this JPG image.
 This API uses a promise to return the result.

+The EXIF tag information is provided by the [image](js-apis-image.md) module.
+For details about the EXIF tag information, see [image.PropertyKey](js-apis-image.md#propertykey7).

 > **NOTE**<br>This API returns a JSON string consisting of EXIF tags.
 The complete EXIF information consists of **all_exif** and [PhotoKeys.USER_COMMENT](#photokeys).
 These two fields must be passed in via **fetchColumns**.